bahamas10/basher/README.md

 http://mywiki.wooledge.org/BashPitfalls

-This reference has examples on how to fix these issues.
+This reference also has examples on how to fix these issues.

 License
 -------